 The Carlyle Group

-- Acting as Cayman regulatory counsel for Carlyle Aviation and its Cayman entities on a range of regulatory matters, including the application of the developing beneficial ownership regime and any applicable reporting requirements.
+- Advising Carlyle Aviation and its Cayman Islands entities on a range of regulatory matters on an ongoing basis, including the application of the developing Cayman Islands beneficial ownership regime to Carlyle Aviation entities and any applicable reporting requirements.

 Other key lawyers: